lofcz/jsMenus/README.md

 * Test and polish style on multiple platforms, including MacOS.
 * Internal cleanup - Menu or MenuItem should not have properties that depend on display/navigation state.
-Specifically, there should be no pointers to the parent or DOM node, not even temporarily.
+Specifically, there should be no pointersMto the parent or DOM node, not even temporarily.